Canada's premier engineering competition is back, hosted by the nation's most innovative university.

 The theme for this year's competition is automation in the semi-formal eatery industry.

 Competitors will develop new technological designs or improve upon existing ones and deliver their research and ideas via a professional presentation.

 Competitors in their first or second academic year of studies will be given a real-world problem to solve.
 They must use their knowledge of general engineering principles to work within time and budget constraints to design, create, and test a physical prototype of their proposed solution.

-Competitors in their third or fourth academic year of studies will be given a complex real-world problem to solve.
+Competitors will be given a complex real-world problem to solve.
 They must use their knowledge of advanced engineering techniques to work within time and budget constraints to design, create, and test a physical prototype of their proposed solution.

 Competitors will defend or refute a previously undisclosed resolution topic that relates to engineering using the format of parliamentary debate.